-I know I said that the site’s not about the art, but… after digging up some of my dusty paintings rusting away in a drawer, I thought, why not carve out a tiny part of the site, for the illustration?
-I suspect a few visitors might enjoy it.
+After digging up some of my dusty paintings rusting away in a drawer, I thought, why not carve out a part of the site for smoe of my old illustrations?
 So here’s a few pieces for your viewing enjoyment, with a word or two about each.
 Hope you enjoy.

 (As usual, please respect my copyright, which applies to everything on the site, including the images on this page.
 Feel free to link to them, as I’m all about new visitors, but don’t copy and paste stuff away, or take other liberties.
 Appreciate it!)

 In reverse chronological order (mostly):